 Technology is an integral part of society.
 By familiarizing kids from a young age, they will develop the skills and knowledge to adapt to changing technologies.
 At Science Matters, we will have some simple coding toys, introduce cameras for photography, and introduce simple robotics.

 Throughout the month, the kids will participate in creating several arts and crafts related to the monthly theme.
 Artwork is produced using a variety of mediums, including painting with watercolours or acrylic paints.
 We will also work with pastels, drawing, cutting, pasting, using clay, and more.

 Children will learn simple math to prepare them for Kindergarten.
 We will teach them about shapes and sizes.
 The kids will learn how to count and recognize numbers up to 100.
 We will also explain the concepts of bigger, smaller, heavier, and lighter.

 FREE PLAY WITH LOOSE PARTS

-All of the children at Science Matters Preschool will also engage in free play with loose parts.
+All of the children at Science Matters Daycare will also engage in free play with loose parts.
 The ability to take loose objects and transform them is an excellent way for children to spark their imagination.
 Loose parts can be synthetic or natural materials used in endless ways.
 Take a rock, for example.
 To a child, it could become anything they can think of.
 The only limit is their imagination.
 For one child, a simple rock could be a bridge.
 For another, it could be the base of a spaceship.
 There are countless resources available that outline the benefits of loose parts play.